Force over Distance: Chapter 28

 “It happened,” Young said, “on an off-world base belonging to Anubis, while using a piece of equipment meant to change the electrophysiology of his brain.”

-“Yeah,” O’Neill said.
-He stood and paced over to the nearest wall.
 “I was afraid of that.”
-He turned back to Young.
-“How the hell did you get him to tell you?
+O’Neill stood and paced over to the nearest wall.
+“How’n the hell did you get him to tell you?
 Daniel took three personal days to sit with the guy on Icarus.
 Daniel asked him, directly, what Telford had done.
 Over and over.
 He got nothing out of him.
 Zip.
 Nada.
-You want to explain why the man finally tells you of all people?”
+You want to explain why the man finally tells you, of all people?”

 “What do you mean you 'saw' it?”
 O'Neill snapped.

 “I pulled him out of the neural interface chair.
-As a—side effect of that, I saw a few of his memories.
+In the process, I saw a few of his memories.
 That was one.”

 “What happened?”

 “Question for you,” O’ Neill said, glaring at Young.
 “What the hell is wrong with him?
 A colonel in the United States Air Force tries to murder him, and he says nothing?
 That’s.
 Not.
 Normal.
-If Rush had just told us about this, we might have at least detected the brainwashing at a point before the Icarus project was hopelessly compromised?
+If Rush’d told us about this, we might’ve detected the brainwashing at a point before the Icarus project was hopelessly compromised?
 It's not like the man had no evidence.
 We have a Tok'ra device that allows cognitive testimony!”

 “Did he know that?”
 Young asked.